aashishlabs/aashishlabs.github.io/README.md

 ## About Me

-I am Aashish, an AI-Enable Technical Product Manager with 10+ years of experience across Fintech, Digital Danking, Payments, Lending, and AI-enabled product strategy.
+I am Aashish, an AI-Enable Technical Product Manager with 10+ years of experience across Fintech, Digital Banking, Payments, Lending, and AI-enabled product strategy.
 I work at the intersection of customer problems, business outcomes, platform architecture, and execution discipline.